 To Store

 You can store it in the refrigerator for up to 2 days.
-However, it is recommended to combine the udon noodles with the udon soup just before eating because once cooked, the udon noodles lose their firmness.
+However, it is recommended to combine the udon noodles with the soup just before eating, as cooked udon noodles tend to lose their texture over time.

 Tips on how to make

-- The beaten eggs should be poured into the pan gradually and evenly.
+- The beaten egg should be poured into the pot gradually and evenly.
 This will prevent the egg mixture from clumping together and create a fluffy texture.
-In Japan, it is common to pour the beaten eggs gradually using a chopstick to let them trickle down.

-- After pouring the beaten eggs into the pot, make sure they have set before stirring them together.
+- After pouring the beaten egg into the pot, make sure it has set before stirring.
 Stirring before the egg mixture is cooked will cause the udon soup to become cloudy.

 Ingredients